assertj/assertj/CONTRIBUTING.md

 We appreciate your effort and to make sure that your pull request is easy to review, we ask you to make note of the following guidelines:

+* If you contribute to Java 8 feature, please work in java-8 branch.
 * Use **[AssertJ code Eclipse formatting preferences](src/ide-support/assertj-eclipse-formatter.xml)** (for IntelliJ IDEA users, you can import it)
 * Write complete Javadocs for each assertion method and include a code example.
 * Write one JUnit test class for each assertion method with the following naming convention: `<AssertClass>_<assertion>_Test`.